mushtary-mumu/text-classification/PROJECT_INFO.md

 - Naive Bayes

 The deep learning techniques used are:
-- Fine tuning a pretrained BERT model and then using it for classification
+- Fine tuning a pretrained RoBERTa model and then using it for classification

 The dataset used for this project is available on [Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).